elliot-star5/deadlock-concurrency/README.md

 Concurrent programming is becoming increasingly prevalent in modern software development to take advantage of multi-core processors and improve system performance.
 However, concurrent programs can be prone to deadlocks, which can lead to application failures and unpredictable behavior.

-The Deadlock Concurrency repository addresses these challenges by offering sample code, documentation, and best practices for understanding and managing deadlocks in concurrent programs.
-Whether you're a beginner or an experienced developer, this repository can be a valuable resource in your journey to writing reliable concurrent applications.
+The Deadlock Concurrency with Banker's Algorithm repository addresses these challenges by offering sample code, documentation, and best practices for understanding and managing deadlocks in concurrent programs.
+The Banker's algorithm ensures that resources are allocated safely to processes, preventing deadlocks from occurring.

 ## Features

 - Code examples showcasing various deadlock scenarios.
 - Documentation on how to identify potential deadlocks in your code.
+- Implementation and explanation of the Banker's algorithm for deadlock prevention.
-- Strategies for preventing and resolving deadlocks in concurrent programs.
+- Strategies for handling resource allocation and detecting unsafe states.

-- Best practices for designing deadlock-free concurrent algorithms.
+## Banker's Algorithm

+The Banker's algorithm is a resource allocation algorithm used to prevent deadlocks in concurrent systems.
+It ensures that resources are allocated in a safe manner, avoiding situations that could lead to deadlocks.
+In this repository, we provide a detailed explanation of the Banker's algorithm and its implementation in Cpp.

 <img src="Screenshot (93).png">